Runlane

 Local storage keeps these in-memory indexes:

 Core supplies projected run records when it appends events.
 Local storage validates that the events, environment, queue, expected sequence, projected sequence, idempotency policy, and delivery intent agree before mutating state.
-The write path stores the event records, projected run, storage-owned key indexes, and outbox rows together; stale event sequences and stale lease or outbox ownership fail without partially mutating state.
+The write path stores the event records, projected run, storage-owned key indexes, outbox rows, and observation records together; stale event sequences and stale lease or outbox ownership fail without partially mutating state.

 Outbox And Pruning

-Local storage persists an outbox row for every accepted run.delivery_requested event. claimOutboxMessages() returns due pending, failed, or expired-claim messages in deterministic publish order. markOutboxMessagesPublished(), markOutboxMessagesFailed(), and markOutboxMessagesDeadLettered() require the current claim token; stale publisher ownership fails with a storage conflict.
+Local storage persists an outbox row for accepted run.delivery_requested events when the command requests delivery outbox persistence.
+Transport delivery lanes request it; storage-polling lanes do not. claimOutboxMessages() returns due pending, failed, or expired-claim messages in deterministic publish order. markOutboxMessagesPublished(), markOutboxMessagesFailed(), and markOutboxMessagesDeadLettered() require the current claim token; stale publisher ownership fails with a storage conflict.

 pruneRuns() deletes terminal runs older than the requested cutoff.
 It defaults to all terminal statuses when no status filter is supplied, accepts a bounded limit, and returns a cursor when more matching rows remain.
 Pruning removes the selected run records, event history, retained idempotency owners, and matching outbox rows.
 It does not delete active runs.